zotonic/zotonic/doc/manuals/upgrading.rst

 ..........

 The storage format changed slightly.
-For the correct display of the results of "narrative"-type questions answered before 2012-12-01, the name of the block needs to equal the name of the first narrative sub-question.
+For the correct display of the results of *narrative*-type questions answered before 2012-12-01, the name of the block needs to equal the name of the first narrative sub-question.